sandeepmidde/Excel_Merge/Readme.txt

 Excel Workbook could have multiple sheets within them.

-The python code can be used -
+Merging excel could be of two types.

+Type 1:
-To merge multiple excel files with multiple sheets into one consolidated excel with all the sheets intact as-is.
+One could merge the excels with multiple sheets within, into a new single excel file with multiple worksheets.

-Merges multiple Excel files as-is.
+Type 2:
+One could combine them all into one single excel file with only single worksheet.

+The python code can be used for both types.

+Sample files Test.xlsx and Train.xlsx have been provided for reference.
+Run each of the code block mentioned independently.